 The goal of using multichannel marketing is to employ different channels to get the word out about your brand and products.
 Think of it like this: The more ways you can interact with customers, the more opportunities you have to catch their attention.

 As part of a multichannel marketing campaign, for example, you might market a campaign to the world via TV ads, social media posts, email newsletters, direct mail, and in-store promotions, all in parallel.
 These channels would use the same message but wouldn’t necessarily encourage you to connect them to each other — in other words, these methods don’t “talk” to each other.

 What are the benefits of a multichannel strategy?

-A good multichannel strategy can help you get new eyes on your brand and offerings, and even help build loyalty with the existing customer base by reaffirming relevant values.
-Using multiple channels to market your business gets your message into more spaces to reach more people, thus giving you more chances to attract and impress prospective customers.
+Having a strong multichannel strategy can help you both reach new customers and build loyalty with your existing customer base.
+By using multiple channels to market your business, for instance, you’re putting your message in more places and reaching more people.
+This gives you more chances to meet prospective customers.

 What is omnichannel commerce?

 Omnichannel commerce connects the dots between all your channels to better engage with your customers.
 Instead of pushing messages channel by channel, an omnichannel marketing strategy creates something like a web of channels.
 The goal is to keep customers moving around within the brand ecosystem, with each channel working in harmony to nurture more sales and engagement.